 - Locate in the list, the name of the Advanced Custom Studies file you wish to use and press the plus sign "+" beside it.

 - Select in the displayed list the study you want to use, and press the Add button.

-- In the case of User Contributed Studies, these are located in the User Contributed Studies list in the Add Study window.
+- In the case of User Contributed Advanced Custom Studies, these are located in the User Contributed Studies list in the Add Study window.
 We try to keep that list up to date with studies that have been contributed by users if the source code is available from them.
 So you will not need to download the DLL files from the Support Board.

 - Press the Settings button to adjust the settings for the study as required.

 - If you were provided Study Collection files (.StdyCollct extension), you can select them directly from the Analysis menu.
 For more information, refer to Study Collections.

 - If you were provided Chartbook files (.Cht extension), you can open them through File >> Open Chartbook.
 For more information, refer to Chartbooks.

 How to Use a Study Collection

 A study collection is a saved set of studies and their settings that can be applied to the chart with one easy step.

 - A Study Collection file you want to use from the Sierra Chart Support Board, on the Additional Files page, or from other sources, will need to be saved to your Sierra Chart Data Files Folder.